hth313/OS4/doc/secondary.rst

 in essentially the same way as ordinary XROM functions.

-Storing secondary functions in programs is also possible using the semi-merged functionality, they can even have postfix arguments that are stored in programs.
+Storing secondary functions in programs is also possible using the semi-merged functionality, they can also have postfix arguments in programs.

 It can be worth pointing out that once you have set up the secondary FAT tables, everything is taken care of automatically by the OS4 and Boost extension modules.
-There is no need to write any additional specific code apart from bank switching if you use that.
+There is no need to write any additional specific code.

 Secondary FAT
 =============